Skyways (British airline): Early operations in 1940s

+1950 coincides with a big change

 In 1950, the War Office began awarding trooping flight contracts to Britain's contemporary independent airlines.
 Skyways was one of the main beneficiaries, along with Airwork, Hunting and Eagle.
 Following the award of the War Office contract, the airline purchased a large fleet of Avro Yorks from BOAC.
 These operations included frequent flights between the UK and Singapore in co-operation with Airwork.

 Other areas of activity in which Skyways engaged during its formative years included a growing number of ad hoc passenger and cargo charter flights carrying car manufacturers' executives and various types of freight.

 Some examples of their freight contracts include the transport of three Fordson tractors from Dunsfold to Kuwait, fruit from Italy to UK in Lancastrians, and milk from Northern Ireland to Liverpool in 1947.
 A service was also established using a Lancastrian to fly twice weekly between Singapore and Hong Kong, taking five and a half hours, against BOAC's two days with an overnight in Bangkok.
 This led to the creation of Skyways (Far East) Ltd in 1947.
 Skyways also had ambitions to carry mail between the UK and Hong Kong.
 The proposed service using a Lancastrian via Karachi would take a day and a half, in competition with BOAC's 8 day service, however, political pressures supporting the nationalised airline prevailed and the service was not started.

 The rapid growth in business resulted in a major expansion of the fleet and workforce that saw the acquisition of additional Yorks and Lancastrians as well as several DC-4s and DC-3s providing employment for more than 1,600 (350 aircrew and 1,300 ground staff).
 This made Skyways Europe's biggest contemporary charter airline.

 To support its fledgling operation, Skyways established a maintenance base at Dunsfold Aerodrome.
 The new maintenance division initially traded as Samlesbury Engineering Ltd.

 As the late 1940s' boom turned to bust, Skyways began selling aircraft and laying off staff.
 Management attempted to deal with this situation by putting the airline into voluntary liquidation in March 1950 and transferring the remaining assets to a new company bearing the Skyways name on the last day of that month.
-The new company resumed operations from Dunsfold with a fleet of six DC-3s the following month.
-The re-launched business continued to deteriorate and operations ceased again by January 1952, resulting in disposal of remaining aircraft (a pair of DC-3s).